 - Life-threatening or long-term debilitating nature of the condition

-The COMP concluded that there had been no change in the seriousness of the condition since the orphan designation in 2006.
+The COMP concluded that there had been no change in the seriousness of the condition since the review of the designation at the time of marketing authorisation of Plenadren.
 Adrenal insufficiency remains a condition that is debilitating in the long term because of tiredness and weakness that affect quality of life.
-If left untreated the condition can be life threatening, as it can progress rapidly to adrenal crisis leading to shock and death.
+If left untreated the condition can be life threatening, as it can progress to adrenal crisis leading to shock and death.

 - Prevalence of the condition

-On the basis of the information provided by the sponsor and the knowledge of the COMP, the COMP concluded that the prevalence of adrenal insufficiency remains below the ceiling for orphan designation, which is 5 people in 10,000.
-At the time of the review of the orphan designation, the prevalence was estimated to be less than 4.5 people in 10,000.
-This is equivalent to a total of fewer than 228,000 people in the EU.
+On the basis of the information provided by the sponsor and the discussion within the COMP, the COMP concluded that the prevalence of adrenal insufficiency has increased to 4.85 people in 10,000 since its authorisation.* This still remains below the ceiling for orphan designation, which is 5 people in 10,000, and is equivalent to a total of around 249,000 people in the EU.

 - Existence of other satisfactory methods of treatment

-At the time of the review of the orphan designation, other treatments were authorised in the EU for the treatment of adrenal insufficiency, including hydrocortisone oral tablets administered in two or three daily doses, and synthetic glucocorticoids (steroid hormones).
+At the time of this review, other treatments were authorised in the EU for the treatment of adrenal insufficiency, including hydrocortisone oral tablets administered in two or three daily doses, and synthetic glucocorticoids (steroid hormones).

 - Significant benefit over existing treatments

-Based on the data submitted and the scientific discussion within the COMP, the COMP considered that Plenadren still meets the criteria for designation as an orphan medicinal product and that Plenadren should remain in the Community Register of Orphan Medicinal Products.
+Based on the available data and the scientific discussion within the COMP, the COMP considered that Plenadren still meets the criteria for designation as an orphan medicinal product and that the period of market exclusivity for Plenadren should not be reduced.

 |Name||Language||First published||Last updated|